The top Health Science bachelor’s degrees online offer students a flexible path to earn a degree for a career in health or medical fields.

 |Degree: BA in Health Studies|

 University of Massachusetts’s BA in Health Studies program offers undergraduate students a degree to enhance their knowledge and also skills in the healthcare industry.
-The BA in Health Studies program will greatly benefit graduates working in healthcare administration, healthcare management, public health facilities, health advocacy and policy, and also substance abuse centers.
+The BA in Health Studies program benefits graduates working in healthcare administration, healthcare management, public health facilities, health advocacy and policy, and also substance abuse centers.

 The 120-credit curriculum provides flexible class scheduling and accepts up to 105 credits of prior health-related coursework, including work or life experiences.
 The BA in HS degree is part of the University Without Walls academic program (UWW), but is only available at UMass.
 UWW helps working adults in completing their undergraduate degrees at a world-class University.